LotusLotus

 The Buddha told Kāśyapa, "None of them alone is called a sentient being.
 Why?
 Kāśyapa, taking the king Prasenajit's drum as an example, what is a drum?"

-Kāśyapa replied to the Buddha, "What is called a drum includes a membrane, wood, and a drumstick.
-The assemblage of these three dharmas is called a drum."
+Kāśyapa replied to the Buddha, “A so-called drum includes a membrane, wood, and a drumstick.
+The assemblage of these three dharmas is called a drum.”

 The Buddha told Kāśyapa, "Likewise a construction with an assemblage of dharmas is called a sentient being."